 Checking the post in the morning is always an exciting moment of my day.
 If a package I’ve ordered has arrived I can fool myself into believing it’s my birthday – even if I paid for it myself.
 Of course these days the mail is polluted with referendum literature.
 Try as I might I find my interest wavering after the second sentence and the booklets invariably find their way quickly to the recycling bin.
 Of course I never mention this when I complain later that we don’t know enough about this damn austerity/stability treaty.

-Anyway a couple of days ago I was overjoyed to find a letter addressed to little old me and tore it up with unbridled excitement only to discover it was an invitation to a ‘Group Engagement Session’.
+Anyway a couple of days ago I was overjoyed to find a letter addressed to little old me and tore it open with unbridled excitement only to discover it was an invitation to a ‘Group Engagement Session’.
 It was from the Social Welfare Department and they cunningly followed up the word ‘invitation’ with a string of straight forward threats.
 If I didn’t attend I’d be forced to declare bankruptcy and locked in a room for a week with 2Unlimited played at speaker-busting volume.

 Instantly I had images of ending up betroth to a random Kerry job seeker and wondered why we were being required to get engaged en masse.
 Shouldn’t my Very Own Newfoundlander be invited too?
 Before I let myself getting carried away with the idea of an engagement party, instead, I worried about what to wear and then became distracted by something shiny and promptly forgot about it until yesterday morning when I set off to find the venue.